det-lab/unix-tips/docs/09_shell_scripts.md

 subject=World
 echo "$greeting, $subject!"
 ```
 You can then save this file and make it executable using the `chmod +x` command from before to give it a try.
-From here on, feel free to edit `examples.sh` using the `nano` command as you see fit, such as by appending the new examples to the end of the file or by deleting the previous example each time.
+From here on, feel free to edit `examples.sh` using the `nano` command as you see fit, such as by appending the new examples to the end of the file or by deleting the previous example.
 ### Arithmetic
 Bash supports the following operators for mathmatic arithmetic:
 | Operator | Use            |